gopro/labs/docs/log/README.md

 ## 1. Introduction

-Modern cameras capable of capturing logarithmic video offer a significant advantage over standard gamma footage: far greater dynamic range is encoded into the same 8- or 10-bit signal.
-GoPro cameras using the **GPLog2** profile are no exception.
-Rather than mapping scene luminance to a display-ready gamma curve — discarding data in the process — GPLog2 compresses an extremely wide tonal range into a manageable digital signal that retains information in both shadows and highlights for later processing.
+Modern cameras capable of capturing logarithmic video offer a significant advantage over standard gamma footage: far greater dynamic range is encoded into the same 10-bit signal.
+GoPro Mission 1 series cameras using the **GP-Log2** profile are no exception.
+Rather than mapping scene luminance to a display-ready gamma curve — discarding data in the process — GP-Log2 compresses an extremely wide tonal range into a manageable digital signal that retains information in both shadows and highlights for later processing.

 However, this flexibility introduces complexity.
 Log footage looks flat and desaturated straight out of the camera, and requires a **Look-Up Table (LUT)** to restore it to a pleasing, display-ready image.
 More importantly, the exposure decisions made at the time of capture directly determine how much of the scene's dynamic range ends up in each zone of the log signal — and therefore how much latitude you have in post.

-This white paper explains how GPLog2 works mathematically, how to use it intelligently in the field, and how the GPLog2 LUT Generator tool translates your exposure intent into a precise color transform.
+This white paper explains how GP-Log2 works mathematically, how to use it intelligently in the field, and how the GP-Log2 LUT Generator tool translates your exposure intent into a precise color transform.

 ---